padmansh/hacktoberfest-first-pr/README.md

 # First_Contribution :beginner: :rocket: :HackertoberFest: 2019
 ---
-A project to help new developers to get started with GitHub with first Pull Request
+A project to help new developers to get started with GitHub with their first Pull Request

 It's difficult when you do something for the first time.
 Like riding a bicycle, learning to cook or working on a new project.